fucker-liu/docker-diagrams/README.md

 - step 3: make

-if you pull default docker image, just make than will gen your pictures
+if you pull default docker image, just run make, than will gen your pictures in pwd
 ```bash
     make
 ```